charp2/halal-vote-services/README.md

 This library contains code for a lambda function which gets invoked by an AWS API-Gateway. lambda_function.py contains the handler for the https event that invokes the lambda.

 The updateFunction script contains a series of bash commands which will update the lambda on aws.
-In order for this script to work, you must have installed PyMySql by following the instructions below:
+In order for this script to work, you must have installed the dependencies using Pipenv as follows:

-`~/halal-vote-services$ python3 -m venv v-env`

-`~/halal-vote-services$ source v-env/bin/activate`

-`~/halal-vote-services$ pip3 install PyMySql`
+First install Pipenv:

+`brew install pipenv`

+Set Pipenv to install dependencies to this directory:

+`export PIPENV_VENV_IN_PROJECT="enabled"`

+Install dependencies using Pipenv:

+`pipenv install --python 3.7`

+NOTE: You must have Python 3.7 installed for this to work.
+If you don't, first do so as follows:

+`brew install python@3.7`

+Then follow the cli output to set your PATH.

 Now you can run `~/halal-vote-services$ ./updateFunction {service} {aws_password}` anytime code is updated.